lixin4ever/lstm_sentence/README.md

 # Run the program
     python lstm_sentence.py
-If GPU is availabel on your machine, the program will be executed on GPU by default.
+If GPU is available on your machine, the program will be executed on GPU by default.
 You can use different gpu to run the code by specifying **gpu** parameter on the command line:

     THEANO_FLAGS=mode=FAST_RUN,device=#YOUR_GPU_NUMBER# python lstm_sentence.py